 01 of 12

 In essence, the Scandinavian style is a rustic, country-style that favors functionalism over crowding a space with decorations.
 This quiet, clean aesthetic can be a welcome change from the over-the-top opulence that generally marks the Christmas season.
 In this room, a series of faux candles is all that's needed to make this tree the highlight of the space.
 The addition of the piano makes this the perfect place to sing some carols.Continue to 2 of 12 below.

 02 of 12

-For this chic, even austere aesthetic, nothing is overdone.
-There's no need to struggle with trees that brush the ceiling or overwhelm the space.
-Especially not when something much smaller will do.
+With this chic, austere aesthetic, nothing is overdone.
+There's no need to struggle with trees that brush the ceiling or overwhelm the space—especially not when something much smaller will do.
 This tiny tree is the perfect complement to the large, ornate windows.Continue to 3 of 12 below.

 03 of 12

-What makes the Scandinavian approach to Christmas decorating stand out is the naturalness with which the tree is incorporated into the surrounding space.
-Instead of being conspicuously designated as a focal point, the tree is allowed to simply add to the space.
+The Scandinavian approach to Christmas decorating stands out because of how naturally the tree is incorporated into the surrounding space.
+Instead of being conspicuously designated as a focal point, the tree simply adds to the space's overall look.
 Here, together with a small lit fireplace flanked by neatly cordoned stacks of wood, the tree adds a bright, warm pop of color to the room.Continue to 4 of 12 below.

 04 of 12